FME Flow Hosted Support Policy

 Monitoring, securing and maintaining the FME Flow Hosted tier is the sole responsibility of Safe Software.

 For the FME Flow instances, to ensure a high level of uptime, both the FME Flow Hosted customer and Safe Software are responsible for supporting the instance—a shared responsibility model.
-As a customer, you can purchase a Managed support plan from an MSP Partner who will then handle the customer-side responsibilities on your behalf.
+As a customer, you can purchase a Managed Support Plan from an MSP Partner who will then handle the customer-side responsibilities on your behalf.

 Proactive Monitoring Of The FME Flow Hosted Tier